joshbruce/content-joshbruce.com/content/web-development/2021-site-in-depth/content.md

 My server will also compress certain file types before they are transferred to you.
 Because my host handles this for me it means there's no additional overhead for me.

-One of these files should be the CSS.
-Since switching to using CSS properties almost exclusively to define my "design system," I've notice a slight improvement when the CSS is compressed.
+One of these files that gets compressed before being sent should be the CSS.
+Since switching to using CSS properties almost exclusively to define my "design system," I've noticed a slight improvement when the CSS is compressed.
 Once you receive the compressed file, it will be uncompressed and displayed for you.
 This all happens automatically.

 Because I use the libraries I do for generating the HTML, it's actually minified, which is to say stripped of extra whitespace that's used to make it easier to read.
 For a non-HTML example, look at the [minified version](/assets/css/main.min.css) of the CSS served with this page; as opposed to the [non-minified version](/assets/css/main.css) I've been linking to up to this point.
 If you look at the raw HTML source for this page, you'll notice it's mostly one continuous line of text.